Text Message Laws & The Telephone Consumer Protection Act (TCPA)

 The TCPA (Telephone Consumer Protection Act) is a federal regulatory statute that legal counsel enacted in 1991.
 It’s designed to safeguard consumer privacy by restricting telemarketing communications such as voice calls, SMS texts, and fax.

 We’ll help you learn the basics of SMS marketing laws that the TCPA outlines that the Cellular Telecommunications Industry Association (CTIA), Mobile Marketing Association (MMA), and other businesses or organizations must follow.

-The Telephone Consumer Protection Act of 1991- The Creation of SMS Marketing Laws
+The Telephone Consumer Protection Act of 1991 and the creation of SMS text message marketing laws

-The TCPA restricts telephone solicitations (i.e. telemarketing) and the use of automated phone equipment.
-Therefore, the act limits the use of pre-recorded voice messages, automatic dialing, and SMS and fax use.
-Most noteworthy, without explicit customer consent, companies must adhere to strict solicitation rules, solicitors must honor the National Do Not Call Registry, and subscribers may sue a company that does not follow the TCPA guidelines.
+The TCPA restricts telephone solicitations (i.e., telemarketing without explicit consent to use contact information) and the use of automated or SMS phone equipment.
+Therefore, the act limits pre-recorded voice or commercial messages, automatic dialing systems, SMS text messages, and fax use.
+Without explicit customer consent, companies must adhere to strict solicitation rules, solicitors must honor the National Do Not Call Registry, and subscribers may sue a company that does not follow the TCPA guidelines.